tfjmp/website/content/post/phd-proposal/index.md

 I strongly recommend to use the following [latex template](https://github.com/tfjmp/ubcdiss).
 Remember, that as per department rules, your thesis proposal **must not** exceed 50 pages (excluding appendices).
-You should also remove the front matter from the template (e.g., list of figures, chapter list etc.).
+You should also update and remove part of the front matter from the template (e.g., list of figures, chapter list etc.).
 The page limit is a maximum; it is not a target.
 Successful Thesis Proposal documents can be shorter than the limit.
 Writing within the page limit is important.